Connect

 Jobs and Employers in Northeast Calgary

 For Northeast Calgary residents, one of the largest employers is the airport.
-Established in 1992, the Calgary International Airport borders North Calgary and Northwest Calgary and employs over 300 full-time workers.
+Established in 1992, Calgary International Airport borders Northeast and Northwest Calgary and employs over 300 full-time workers.
 This airport offers many opportunities for aviation careers, including flight crew, ground crew, air traffic control, ticket agents, and more.
 WestJet, one of Canada's largest airlines, is headquartered in Northeast Calgary, with additional hubs in Toronto and Vancouver.

 Other major companies with headquarters just a short commute for Northeast Calgary residents include: